-Background checks are available at our main office (2080 Citygate Drive) or at our North office located in the Olentangy Schools Central Office in Lewis Center (7840 Graphics Way).
-No appointments.
-Walk-in hours and pricing information is posted on the ESC of Central Ohiowebsite.
+Background checks are available at our main office (2080 Citygate Drive) or at our North office located in the Olentangy Schools Central Office in Lewis Center (7840 Graphics Way), by appointment only.
+Visit the ESC of Central Ohio website, click "Services" and then "Background Checks" to schedule an appointment.